 Individual schools decide what their ceremony will look like.
 But all ceremonies include an oath, speakers and some way to commemorate the occasion — whether it be with the presentation of a white coat to each student or some other icon of medicine, such as a stethoscope.

-The first full-fledged White Coat Ceremony took place at the Columbia University College of Physicians & Surgeons at the urging of Dr. Arnold P. Gold, who was then Professor of Clinical Neurology and Professor of Clinical Pediatrics at Columbia.
-At the time, Dr. Gold noted that the existing practice of having students take the Hippocratic oath at the end of their medical training occurred four years too late.
-Grants from the Robert Wood Johnson Foundation helped advance the White Coat Ceremony far beyond Columbia.
+The first White Coat Ceremony took place in 1993 at the Columbia University College of Physicians & Surgeons.
+At the time, Dr. Arnold Gold was a Professor of Clinical Neurology and Professor of Clinical Pediatrics there.
+He noted that the existing practice of having students take the Hippocratic Oath at the end of their medical training occurred four years too late.
+The Gold Foundation instituted the White Coat Ceremony as a way to emphasize humanism in medicine at the very start of medical education.
+Support from the Robert Wood Johnson Foundation helped advance the White Coat Ceremony far beyond Columbia.
 In just a few years the ceremony was adopted by nearly every medical school in North America.

-Today, a White Coat Ceremony or similar rite of passage takes place at 97% of AAMC-accredited schools of medicine in the United States and Canada, as well as at several osteopathic schools of medicine, medical schools in 13 other countries, Physician Assistant Programs and, most recently, at a growing number of Nursing Schools.
+Today, a White Coat Ceremony or similar ritual takes place at 99% of AAMC-accredited schools of medicine in the United States, medical schools in 19 other countries, 200 schools of nursing and in several Physician Assistant Programs.